 Diagnosis The diagnosis of Lymphogranuloma inguinale is based on clinical features and confirmed by microbiological tests.
 Laboratory & other workups Microbiological diagnosis is usually two-step.
 The commercially available C. trachomatis NAAT test is used for screening and if positive, the diagnosis is confirmed by the detection of LGV biovar-specific C. trachomatis DNA from the same specimen.
-The material for testing can be from ulcers of the primary lesions, anorectal specimens or aspirates of inquinal nodes.
-As most LGV cases are detected among MSM, it is recommended to screen all men who report receptive anal sexual practices in the previous 6 months for anorectal C. trachomatis infection.
+The material for testing can be from ulcers of the primary lesions, anorectal specimens or aspirates of inguinal nodes.
+As most LGV cases are detected among MSM, it is recommended to screen all men with anorectal samples positive for C. trachomatis also for LGV, irrespective of symptoms.
+Also those who are eligible for HIV pre-exposure prophylaxis (PrEP) should be considered for testing.
 Those who are positive are then screened for LGV proctitis.
 Many LGV positive men are also HIV-positive, so screening for other STIs including HIV, hepatitis B and hepatitis C should be offered.
-Complications Most complications are preventable if treatment is initiated in the early stages. - Anogenitorectal syndrome with chronic progressive lymphangitis can lead to chronic oedema and sclerosing fibrosis, resulting in strictures and fistulas of the involved region, which can ultimately lead to elephantiasis, esthiomene (the chronic ulcerative disease of the external female genitalia) and the frozen pelvis syndrome. - LGV proctitis can lead to rectal stricture, with subsequent sequelae of soiling, pain, constipation and the possible development of mega colon, proctocolitis followed by perirectal abscess, fistulas, strictures and stenosis of the rectum, possibly leading to haemorrhoid-like swellings of obstructed rectal lymphatic tissue. - Systemic spread of C. trachomatis occasionally results in arthritis, pneumonitis or (peri) hepatitis.
+Complications Most complications are preventable if treatment is initiated in the early stages. - Anogenitorectal syndrome with chronic progressive lymphangitis can lead to chronic oedema and sclerosing fibrosis, resulting in strictures and fistulas of the involved region, which can ultimately lead to elephantiasis, esthiomene (the chronic ulcerative disease of the external female genitalia) and the frozen pelvis syndrome. - LGV proctitis can lead to rectal stricture, with subsequent sequelae of soiling, pain, constipation and the possible development of mega colon, proctocolitis followed by perirectal abscess, fistulas, strictures and stenosis of the rectum, possibly leading to haemorrhoid-like swellings of obstructed rectal lymphatic tissue. • Systemic spread of C. trachomatis occasionally results in arthritis, pneumonitis or (peri) hepatitis.
 Rare systemic complications include cardiac involvement, aseptic meningitis and ocular inflammatory disease.
 Differential diagnosis LGV proctitis mimics chronic inflammatory bowel diseases like Crohn's disease both clinically and histopathologically.
 Tumor masses and bleeding can be reminiscent of malignancies.
 Prevention & Therapy First line treatment is doxycycline 100mg twice a day orally for 21 days and second line erythromycin 500mg four times a day orally for 21 days.
 Doxycycline is contraindicated in pregnancy and breastfeeding.
 Fluctuant buboes should be aspirated promptly through healthy adjacent skin.
 Patients should be informed that LGV is an invasive bacterial infection that is sexually transmitted but curable with antibiotics.
 Symptoms should resolve within 1-2 weeks of commencing antibiotic therapy.
 Patients should abstain from any sexual contact until they have completed therapy.
 Patients with LGV should be followed up at the end of treatment to ensure resolution of symptoms and signs of infection, to check that adequate partner notification has been complete and to re-screen for syphilis, hepatitis B, C and HIV 3 months after the LGV diagnosis.
 A test of cure for LGV is not considered necessary if the recommended 21-day course of doxycycline is completed.
-Special Sexual partners within the last 3 months should be strongly recommended for testing for Chlamydia/LGV and epidemiological treatment with antibiotic therapy commenced until Chlamydia/LGV has been excluded in the partner.
+Special Sexual partners within the last 6 months should be strongly recommended for testing for Chlamydia/LGV and epidemiological treatment with antibiotic therapy commenced until Chlamydia/LGV has been excluded in the partner.
 All LGV cases should be reported according to the national legislation of communicable diseases.
+References de Vries HJC, de Barbeyrac B, de Vrieze NHN, Viset JD, White JA, Vall-Mayans M, Unemo M. 2019 European guideline on the management of lymphogranuloma venereum.
+J Eur Acad Dermatol Venereol.
+2019 Oct;33(10):1821-1828.
 2.5.4 Non-specific urethritis (NSU) Grading & Level of importance: C A. Salava, Helsinki; E. Hiltunen-Back, Helsinki; A. Ranki, Helsinki